Hey, everyone. We have a new look to the newsletter. What do you think? Please take a second and share your thoughts here.

 The best ice cream in Philly by Regan Stephens

-Best vegan ice cream in Philly by Grace Dickinson
+Where to get vegan cheesesteaks in Philadelphia by Grace Dickinson

 » Ask us a question through Curious Philly: Inquirer.com/askus

 Here is one highlight from our weekly events calendar: